Debut EU recovery fund bond rallies sharply, investors await Fed

 By Yoruk Bahceli

-June 16 (Reuters) - The first bond sold backing the EU's COVID-19 recovery fund rallied strongly a day after issuance on Wednesday, while euro area government bond yields dipped as investors awaited the outcome of the U.S. Federal Reserve's policy meeting.
+June 16 (Reuters) - The first bond backing the EU's COVID-19 recovery fund rallied strongly a day after issuance on Wednesday, while euro area government bond yields dipped as investors awaited the U.S. Federal Reserve's policy decision.

-The European Union raised 20 billion euros ($24.26 billion) from a 10-year bond sale on Tuesday in the largest-ever single-tranche institutional debt sale that saw near-record demand of 142 billion euros.
+The European Union raised 20 billion euros ($24 billion) from a 10-year bond on Tuesday in the largest-ever single-tranche institutional debt sale that saw near-record demand of 142 billion euros, taking a big step towards establishing itself as a major debt issuer. .

-That kicks off up to 800 billion euros of bond issuance until end-2026 to finance the recovery fund that will establish the EU as a leading issuer.

-The bond rallied sharply in the secondary market in further evidence of strong demand, demonstrating that the market easily absorbed the vast issuance.
+The bond rallied sharply in the secondary market in further evidence of strong demand, with its yield - 0.086% at pricing - down 5 basis points to around 0.04% on Wednesday.
+XS235637006=

-The rally was similar to that following the EU's first debt issuance backing the SURE unemployment scheme, a smaller support programme.
+The rally was similar to that following the EU's first issuance last October backing the SURE unemployment scheme, a smaller support programme.

-"Even we're a little surprised that it's managed to perform that well that quickly, given the size," a banker involved with the bond sale said.
+With demand far above the deal size, much investor appetite was left unsatisfied, bankers involved with the deal said.

+"Given the particularly low (investor) allocations compared to normal, you're going to get more follow-on demand than you would typically see," one of the bankers said.

+It attracted such large demand at issuance even though the EU capped orders it considered from hedge funds, which, inflating their demand to secure better allocations, have been a major driver of large bond sale order books.

-Investors were keen to buy the first issuance of what will become a much more liquid funding programme than SURE, while a recent cheapening of EU debt also helped to attract investors, the banker said.
+Investors were keen to buy the first issuance of what will become a much more liquid funding programme than SURE, the bankers said.

-The ECB's decision to uphold accelerated bond purchases for the third quarter has also given investors confidence to buy into sizable debt sales.
+The European Central Bank upholding accelerated bond purchases for the third quarter has also given investors confidence to buy into sizable debt sales.

 In the broader market, bond yields dipped as the focus was on the conclusion of the U.S. Federal Reserve meeting.